Making a career decision

 - Use self-assessment results (values, personality, interests, achievements, preferred lifestyle, enthusiasms) to look for relatedness to possible careers.

-- Incorporate what I have learned from researching occupations, possible employers, and economic and workplace trends.
+- Compare what I have learned from researching occupations, possible employers, and economic and workplace trends.

 - Determine what additional information will help you make a decision.